ngcrawford/RADnome/INSTRUCTIONS.md

-### Super basic instructions:
+## Super basic instructions

+Some preliminary instructions follow that should get you started.

+#### Preliminaries

-1. Make sure you have to PE RAD fastq files.
+1. Make sure you have forward and reverse PE-RAD fastq files.

-1. You'll need to first install git, rainbow, bowtie2, and samtools.
+1. You'll need to install git, rainbow, bowtie2, and samtools so that they can be run on the command line.

 1. Your python version should be 2.7.
 Run `python --version` in terminal to check this.